 As more and more women take up fly fishing, associations have been created to educate, support and provide opportunities to connect with other women in the angler world.
 In addition to Trout Unlimited chapters which locally abound, LAWD, Lady Anglers of WyDaho, is another popular association for women in Wyoming and Idaho to find resources, enroll in classes and meet other lady anglers.
 LAWD members also include anglers from other areas of the country who are planning to enjoy fly fishing on the Western Wyoming and Eastern Idaho waterways.

 For those who are interested in learning more about fly fishing, local fly shops regularly offer free workshops to introduce the basics to newcomers.
 A great opportunity to experience the world of fly fishing for yourself, but be prepared, you may easily get hooked!

 Each year, sponsored by World Cast Anglers and supported by many local fly fishing organizations, women participate in a Women’s Free Fly Fishing Day at the Snake River Sporting Club.
 Lady anglers receive instruction on knot tying, rod rigging and fly casting.
 The day provides opportunities to mix, mingle and demo the latest in gear and sportswear.

-The Snake River Sporting Club is also home to the Orvis Fly Fishing School in Jackson Hole, Wyoming.
+The Snake River Sporting Club is also home to the Orvis Fly Fishing School in Jackson, Wyoming.